 Emily is the seamstress producing the aprons, totes and other items on her Singer sewing machine.
 She carries on a family tradition, as her mother was an accomplished seamstress herself, who even sewed her own wedding dress at the age of nineteen!
 Emily creates the jewelry and cares for the peacocks that live here and provide the feathers for some of our items.
 She also has an interest in herbalism and creates the natural body care items here as well.
 Plants like comfrey, jewelweed and calendula are grown in the farm's gardens here before they become the soothing salves we offer here.

 Emily has always enjoyed writing and educating folks about agriculture.
-She was the most read blogger on both the Local Harvest and Homestead Hustle platforms.
+When active, she was the most read blogger on both the Local Harvest and Homestead Hustle platforms.
 She was one of the original bloggers hand selected by the folks at Mother Earth News to kick off the Homestead Hustle project.
-She has also presented at events such as Pittsburgh's Farm to Table conference, the annual meeting of the national non-profit The Livestock Conservancy, and locally for groups like the Lions Club, YWCA, and Master Gardeners.
+She has also presented at events such as Pittsburgh's Farm to Table conference, the annual meeting of the national non-profit The Livestock Conservancy, and locally for groups like the Lions Club, YWCA, and Penn State Extension's Master Gardeners.